 Unsuitable Surgical Techniques

-Using outdated or unsuitable surgical techniques can also lead to a bad hair transplant.
-Modern techniques, such as Follicular Unit Extraction (FUE), can provide more natural-looking results and minimal scarring compared to older methods.
+Using outdated or inappropriate surgical methods can ruin a hair transplant.
+Modern techniques like Follicular Unit Extraction (FUE) are preferred because they usually result in more natural-looking hair and less scarring compared to older methods.

 Insufficient Number of Grafts Used